 Overall Program Objectives:

-- To support students in "gatekeeper" courses in STEM with the goal of improving student performance and persistence in STEM.
+Objective 1 Academic Integration: Support students at critical transition points in their STEM careers (e.g. entering as freshmen, transferring from community college, declaring a major in a STEM discipline) and in “gatekeeper” courses in STEM with the goal of improving student performance and persistence in STEM.

 - Academic Excellence Workshops (AEW) in Science, Engineering, or Mathematics